SykesZachary/LongReadAccuracyVerification/README.md

 ### REFERENCE GENOMES ###
 Be sure to [download](http://igenomes.illumina.com.s3-website-us-east-1.amazonaws.com/Homo_sapiens/NCBI/GRCh38/Homo_sapiens_NCBI_GRCh38.tar.gz) and install reference genomes for the alignment software.
-Unzip the files into the /Ref_Genomes directory pulled with the repository
+Unzip the files into the /Ref_Genomes directory pulled with the repository.
+From there pull the corresponding folder into the corresponding alignment algorithm directory containing the shell script for alignment.

+## DO NOT FORGET TO INDEX THE REFERENCE GENOME ##
+## MAKE SURE YOU UPDATE THE PATHS IN THE SCRIPTS TO REFLECT YOUR MACHINE ##